-Linocut on blue paper, 1921, edition unknown but certainly small.
+Linocut on grey paper, 1921, edition unknown but certainly small.
 7 7/8 x 6 3/4 in.
 Unsigned.
 This is a fine proof impression before the monogram in the lower left corner.
-The paper is a blue wove and the margins are irregular.
-The condition is very good.
+The paper is a gray wove and the margins are somewhat irregular.
+The condition is fine.
 This compelling image was published in the set "Map met 6 Linos" (1921) by De Sikkel.
 Complete sets are exceedingly rare today and these proofs are before publication.
 This work epitomizes the Belgian avante-garde printmaking aesthetic of the 1920s which relies on bold geometric images often interspersed with typography and strong color combinations.
-Peeters, along with Edmond van Dooren, Floris Jespers, Victor Severanckx and others, defined a national movement which is also evidenced in their paintings and occasional sculpture.
-Provenance: Flor Bex, former Director of the Museum of Contemporary Art in Antwerp and a celebrated author on this subject.
+Peeters, along with Edmond van Dooren, Floris Jespers, Victor Servranckx and others, defined a national movement which is also evidenced in their paintings and the occasional sculpture.
+Provenance: Flor Bex, former Director of the Museum of Contemporary art in Antwerp and a celebrated author on this subject.

 Request Ordering Information

-Also available from Peeters: Peeters linocuts for sale, Peeters prints for sale
+Also available from Peeters: Peeters linocuts for sale, Peeters linoleums for sale, Peeters prints for sale